FAQ’S ABOUT USING STONE IN YOUR HOME

 natural stone from floor to ceiling, inside and out.
 The

-stone becomes stained, cracked, pitted…and that is why
+stone becomes stained, cracked, pitted

 we love it!
 These characteristics only make it that much